hnrobert/sslly-nginx/README.md

 ### Automatic HTTPS Redirect

-When SSL certificates are detected, all HTTP traffic is automatically redirected to HTTPS.
+When SSL certificates are detected:

+- All HTTP traffic for domains **with certificates** is automatically redirected to HTTPS
+- HTTPS traffic for domains **without certificates** is redirected to HTTP (301) to avoid certificate errors

 If no certificates are found for any domain, HTTP traffic is proxied directly to your applications.

 ### Hot Reload